vollyimnetz/crop-thumbnails/readme.txt

 	return $content;
 }`

+= I have two image-sizes that have nearly the same ratio.
+I want to make use of the feature "Crop all images with same ratio at once", but cause the ratios are slightly different they wont be selected together.
+You can add the following filter in the functions.php of your theme to adjust the ratio of one or more specified image-sizes.
+CAUTION: use only when the ratios are really close.
+`add_filter( 'crop_thumbnails_editor_printratio', 'my_crop_thumbnails_editor_printratio', 10, 2);
+function my_crop_thumbnails_editor_printratio( $printRatio, $imageSizeName) {
+	if($imageSizeName === 'strange-image-ratio') {
+		$printRatio = '4:3';//do override ratio
+	}
+	return $printRatio;
+}`

 = Can i make the modal-dialog fullscreen? =
 Yes, i added a filter with some settings for the modal-dialog, so you can adjust the size:
 `add_filter('crop_thumbnails_modal_window_settings','crop_thumbnails_modal_window_settings_override');